-Study Puts Puerto Rico Death Toll Near 5,000 From Hurricane Maria In 2017
+Study Puts Puerto Rico Death Toll From Hurricane Maria Near 5,000

 Communication Issues In Puerto Rico Make It Hard To Register Deaths

 "Hurricane Maria caused massive infrastructural damage to Puerto Rico," the Harvard team writes in its study.

 "In our survey, interruption of medical care was the primary cause of sustained high mortality rates in the months following the hurricane," the wrote.
 Hospitals and doctors struggled to provide care, and many people simply had trouble getting to the doctor or the hospital to seek medical care.
-The survey finds that one-third of the total deaths in the months following the were caused by delayed or interrupted health care.
+The survey finds that one-third of the total deaths in the months following the storm were caused by delayed or interrupted health care.

 Understanding the true number is important for many reasons.
-"There are ramifications not only for families, not only for closure, but also financial ramifications," such as for aid and preparedness, says Dr. Satchit Balsari, one of the lead investigators, who is a physician at the Harvard FXB Center for Health and Human Rights.
+"There are ramifications not only for families, not only for closure, but also financial ramifications" such as for aid and preparedness, says Dr. Satchit Balsari, one of the lead investigators, who is a physician at the Harvard FXB Center for Health and Human Rights.